aekala/aekala.github.io/source/_posts/Pimp-My-PC-An-Introduction-to-Linux-Ricing.md

 3. Taskbar

 - A taskbar is a menu that runs along the top, bottom, or side edge of the screen, just like what you would see when using Windows or macOS.
 - A popular option here is Polybar.
-You can easily customize it to show information such as the time, resource usage, network connection, and currently playing music.
+You can easily customize it to show information such as currently open workspaces, date/time, resource usage, network connection, and currently playing music.

 <img src="/../images/ricing/polybar_example.png" alt="polybar example">
 <p class="img-caption">example of polybar taskbar</p>